bittnkr/uniq/README.md

 **How can you asure that it is really lock-free?**

-This is somewhat hard to proof, because the problem its not well defined, and considered impossible, but the main point is the cost per operation is O(1) for any number of concurrent threads, I've tested with up to 512 threads reading and writing a single position buffer and got the same result.
+This is somewhat hard to proof, because the problem its not well defined, and considered impossible by the academic luminars.
+But the main point is the cost per operation is O(1) for any number of concurrent threads, I've tested with up to 512 threads reading and writing a single position buffer and got the same result.

 But...